amandakpr95/HackerRank_SQL/README.md

 May I suggest [HackerRank!](https://www.hackerrank.com/domains/sql) HackerRank is a technology hiring platform that is the standard for assessing developer skills for over 3,000+ companies around the world.

-Also, they provided resources to learn SQL as well as many other coding languages commonly used in tech position!
+Also, they provided resources to learn SQL as well as many other coding languages commonly used in tech positions!

 Once you feel prepared enough, you can get certified as I have, to further demonstrate your coding abilities!

+In this repository, I have answered all of the Questions in HackerRank's Prepare SQL.